Places to stay

 Hampstead Beach: Dominica’s best black sand beach

 Bordered on one side by warm, calm Caribbean Sea and by the cold and rough Atlantic Ocean on the other, Dominica has been shunned by developers.
-Her Caribbean coastline is too rocky for tourists.
-On the Atlantic side where the nice beaches are, the weather is too changeable.
+Tourists would hate the rocky beaches along her Caribbean coastline, while over on the Atlantic side where the nice beaches are, the weather is too changeable and currents are often too strong for swimming.

-Which is why we can’t understand why it’s also known as Number One Beach.
+I never could understand why Hampstead’s other name is Number One Beach.
 This is one of those nice beaches with changeable weather.
-Worse for developers, rough waves and chilly waters are not what tourists and beach-goers fancy jumping into.
+What’s worse for developers, rough waves and chilly waters are not what tourists and beach-goers fancy jumping into.

 Fun at the Number One Beach